 For exceptionally intricate cases, I occasionally resort to using a multi-level Affinity Diagram.
 After the first grouping is done, we arrange these groups into "super-groups," which are groups that capture broader themes or strategic areas.

 Another advanced approach is how participants create a natural prioritization mechanism with the most important ideas or groups.
-This is done using the weighted Affinity Diagram where votes are placed on the most important ideas or groups.
+This is done using the weighted Affinity Diagram, where votes are placed on the most important ideas or groups.

 Guidelines for Facilitators for Running Sessions